-Since Council's decision of 9 September 2003, for the proposed policy to be further reviewed, work has progressed with the assessment and comparison of similar policies from interstate and local councils.
-The Department of Local Government and Regional Development has also been consulted and they have provided a copy of the most recent draft policy they recommend for adoption by local governments throughout the State.
+Since Council's decision of 9 September 2003, for the proposed policy to be further reviewed, work has progressed with the assessment and comparison of similar policies from interstate and local Councils.
+The Department of Local Government and Regional Development has also been consulted and it has provided a copy of the most recent draft policy it recommends for adoption by local governments throughout the State.
 In comparing both draft documents it can be readily determined that there are relatively few differences between them.